heinwessels/Factorio-FluidicPower/README.md

 With Fluidic Power it's necessary to better manage your flow of power, even more so than in vanilla.
 Therefore you are provided with the following components:

 - **Accumulator:** This mod turns electricity into a fluid means it also turns accumulators into simple storage of fluid.
-Currently, a single accumulator will store 5MJ like as does in vanilla.
+Currently, a single accumulator will store 50MJ.
 However, you will have to manage when to charge and when to discharge them yourself.

 - **Power Switch:** This is what it says, allows or stops the flow of power.
 It needs to be built inline between power poles.
 This switch acts as a pump, which means it also acts as a `one-way` valve, and is `on` by default.
 The network `overlay` will show a connection regardless of if the switch is `on` or `off`.
 Unfortunately, the switch won't visually disconnect as it does in vanilla, but the sparks do move.